OpenDSA/OpenDSA/RST/en/FLSlides/RegGram.rst

    **Theorem:** L is a regular language iff :math:`\exists` regular grammar G such that :math:`L = L(G)`.

-   | (Doing here for RR grammar, see book for proof sketch for LR
-     grammar.)
    | (:math:`\Longleftarrow`) Given a regular grammar G,
      Construct NFA M such that :math:`L(G)=L(M)`
    | Make a state for each non-terminal.